 Usually, the cell detection algorithm identifies cells correctly, but if not, use the Sensitivity slider to perform a manual adjustment.
 To aid the adjustment, check Show Threshold Image and Show Markers in the Cell Detection Controls window.
-When a suitable sensitivity is found it is possible to copy the sensitivity value to all images captured at the current position, in the current well or in the current experiment.
-The examples show an image before (left) and after (right) threshold adjustment.
+When a suitable sensitivity is found it is possible to copy the sensitivity value to all images in current: